Frequently Asked Questions | Atlanta, GA

 Q: How long will my recovery take?
 When can I return to work or to my normal routine?

 A: You have undergone significant surgery and your body needs time to recover.
 Plan at least three or four days to rest from normal activity.
-How quickly you recover depends on how you cooperate with your body’s healing process (resting, drinking liquids, taking your medications, avoiding hard foods and vigorous chewing, rinsing gently, etc.).
+How quickly you recover depends on how you cooperate with your body’s healing process (resting, drinking liquids, taking your medications, avoiding solid foods that require vigorous chewing such as pizza, pretzels and steak, and rinsing gently, etc.).
 By following these guidelines, you will minimize complications such as infection and the breakdown of the blood clot (“dry socket”) and return to your routine more quickly.